 Michael Lynton is the Chairman of the Board of Snap Inc. and the Former CEO of Sony Entertainment.
 Michael Lynton served as the CEO of Sony Entertainment from April 2012 until February 2017, overseeing Sony’s global entertainment businesses, including Sony Music Entertainment, Sony/ATV Music Publishing and Sony Pictures Entertainment.
 Michael also served as Chairman and CEO of Sony Pictures Entertainment since January 2004.
 Prior to joining Sony Pictures, he worked for Time Warner and served as CEO of AOL Europe, President of AOL International and President of Time Warner International, and earlier served as Chairman and CEO of Pearson plc's Penguin Group where he oversaw the acquisition of Putnam, Inc. and extended the Penguin brand to music and the Internet.
 Michael currently serves on the Board of Snap, Inc., IEX, and Ares Management, L.P.
 He is also a member on the Council on Foreign Relations and the Harvard Board of Overseers and serves on the boards of the Los Angeles County Museum of Art, the Tate, and the Rand Corporation.
 Michael holds a B.A. in History and Literature from Harvard College, where he also received his M.B.A.

-John McCarter is Chair of the Board of Regents, Smithsonian Institution.
+John McCarter is the former Chair of the Board of Regents, Smithsonian Institution.
 He is President Emeritus of the Field Museum of Natural History, Chicago, where he served as President and CEO for sixteen years.
 He is a Board Member of Argonne National Laboratory, the Chicago Humanities Festival, the Lucas Museum of Narrative Art, the Marine Biological Laboratory, the National Recreation Foundation, the Prince Albert II of Monaco Foundation (USA), and the Prize to End Blindness by 2020.
 He is an Emeritus Trustee of the University of Chicago; former Trustee of Princeton University; Emeritus Trustee and former Chairman of Chicago’s Public Television Station, WTTW.
 He is a Fellow of the American Academy of Arts and Sciences.
 He has served on five corporate and three mutual fund boards in capacities as lead director and chair of audit, governance and compensation committees.
 A native Chicagoan, he was formerly: Senior Vice President of Booz-Allen & Hamilton, Inc., President of DeKalb Corporation, Budget Director of the State of Illinois under Governor Richard B. Ogilvie, and a White House Fellow during the Administration of Lyndon B. Johnson.
 Mr. McCarter received an M.B.A. from Harvard University, attended the London School of Economics and graduated from Princeton University in 1960.